mediamonks/frontend-coding-standards/README.md

 - [x] What happens if you navigate away during an async process?
 - [x] What happens if you manually change a value in the URL?
 - [x] Is there a `404`?
+- [x] Check for a favicon.
+- [x] Check for JavaScript errors in the console.
+- [x] Remove all console.logs.

 #### Deployment process
 - [x] QA/Staging/UAT/Dev deploy before every Production release.
 No matter if it's a hotfix or if the PM is pushing.
 Unless everything is broken, please follow the rules.